pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ### NAT Instance (outdated, but still at the exam)
 - NAT = Network Address Translation
-- Allows EC2 instances in private subnets toconnect to the Interne
+- Allows EC2 instances in private subnets toconnect to the Internet
 - Must be launched in a public subnet
 - Must disable EC2 setting: `Source / destination Check`
 - Must have Elastic IP attached to it